PostPCEra/OmSriDocs/docs/13b-go-ruby-java.md

 Which programming language comes to mind when you hear `Android app development?`

-<b>asr:</b> Lots of love for Kotlin when you read user comment section
+<b>asr:</b> `Lots of love for Kotlin when you read user comment section`

 `Guava project`
 The [Guava project contains](https://github.com/google/guava/wiki) several of Google's `core libraries that we rely on in our Java-based projects`: collections, caching, primitives support, concurrency libraries, common annotations, string processing, I/O, and so forth.
 Each of these tools really do get used every day by Googlers, in production services.

+asr: `our CodingBot will write Code in Guava and Kotlin not in plain Java, because Java is too verbose for Bot to comprehend.`

 10 Reasons Why You Should [Drop Java and Switch to Kotlin](https://moducode.com/blog/10-reasons-java-vs-kotlin/)